icnsl/icnsl.github.io/_pages/about.md

 </p>

 <p>
-I worked as a Staff Engineer at Samsung Electronics until October 2022, contributing to Wi-Fi firmware development and IEEE 802.11 standardization.
+I worked as a Staff Engineer at Samsung Electronics until October 2022, contributing to Wi-Fi SoC firmware development and IEEE 802.11 standardization.
 </p>

 <p>
-Until February 2025, I was a Senior Researcher at the Korea Railroad Research Institute, focusing on wireless LAN/PAN systems, positioning, and mission-critical railway applications.
+Until February 2025, I was a Senior Researcher at the Korea Railroad Research Institute~(KRRI), focusing on private-5G railway technology, train positioning, and mission-critical railway applications.
 </p>

 <p>